HeangSokmeng/owaspTop10Api/README.md

    - Issue: we are working on product id, name, title, and created_at but why return creator?

+3. **Expected Fix in this case**:
-3. To fix "Excessive Data Exposure" in Laravel—especially when using select or selectRaw thats want to only select the columns truly need and avoid returning entire models unnecessarily.
+    - in Laravel—especially when using select or selectRaw thats want to only select the columns truly need and avoid returning entire models unnecessarily.
+    - Never return full Eloquent models directly (return $model)
+    - Avoid exposing sensitive fields (e.g. password, tokens, internal IDs)
+    - Always use API resources or DTOs (Data Transfer Objects)
+    - Consider using transformers or presenters for large datasets
+    -  Only return needed fields in responses.
    - to

    ![alt text](image-18.png)

    ![alt text](image-17.png)

-   **Expected Fix in this case**: Only return needed fields in responses.

 ---
 ## 4. Lack of Resources & Rate Limiting